Chemung, New York

 Chemung is a town in Chemung County, New York, United States.
 The population was 2,368 at the 2020 census.
-The town name is derived from the Chemung River, which means "Big Horn" in the native language.
+The town name is derived from the Chemung River, which means "big horn" in the Seneca language.

 The town is in the southeast corner of the county and is southeast of Elmira.
 It is part of the Elmira Metropolitan Statistical Area.

 History

 The region was destroyed by the Sullivan Expedition on August 13, 1779, which fought at the Battle of Newtown, just west of the current town of Chemung.

 The first clear record of settlement dates to about 1786.

 The town of Chemung was established in 1788 as the original town in the region.
 Chemung lost territory when Tioga County was formed in 1791.
 The town of Newtown (now the town of Elmira) was taken from Chemung in 1792.
 Chemung was incorporated in 1788 into Montgomery County, at the time of that town's formation.
 (Chemung County was not created until 1836.)
 Subsequently, the town of Chemung lost more territory to form all or parts of Erin (1822), Baldwin (1856), and Ashland (1867).

 The Chemung District School No. 10, Dr. Hovey Everett House, and Riverside Cemetery are listed on the National Register of Historic Places.